osolliec/dd-exo/readme.md

 ## If I had more time to improve the assignment

+- Improve the file tailer to detect file replacements (for log rotate), for now it only works while the current file is appended to.
 - Add a web application with an API to receive events sent by this application, and add a frontend monitoring section.
 - Add a request rate per second for each relevant counter.
 - If I had more alert types / report types, I would pre-aggregate data to the second.
 For example, we could have a system where when you see the Nth timestamp, you can send downstream the aggregated data for the Nth - 10 second.
 This way, the alerts wouldn't be responsible for aggregating each "log line".